kevinslin/seed-xkcd/vault/xkcd.518-flow-charts.md

 ---
 ![At 8 drinks, you switch the torrent from FreeBSD to Microsoft Bob.
 C'mon, it'll be fun!](https://imgs.xkcd.com/comics/flow_charts.png)
 > "[Flow Charts](https://xkcd.com/518/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+At 8 drinks, you switch the torrent from FreeBSD to Microsoft Bob.
+C'mon, it'll be fun!